mammothbane/leamin/_posts/2018-07-28-first-session.md

 Meanwhile Tenoch, still carrying the goblin prisoner, has gone on to search the barn.
 He hears chewing noises from inside, so he roars and runs in.
 A zombie is eating a horse on the floor, and when it sees Tenoch, it charges at him.
 Tenoch drops the goblin, shreds the zombie with his claws, then picks up the goblin again.
 The rest of the group runs in, alarmed by his roar.
-Another zombie is found in a side room, and it is dispatched swiftly by Veria's magic missle, Zelvar's scimitar, and Tenoch's claws, though in the process, Zelvar is knocked unconscious.
+Another zombie is found in a side room, and it is dispatched swiftly by Veria's magic missile, Zelvar's scimitar, and Tenoch's claws, though in the process, Zelvar is knocked unconscious.
 Henri remedies this with a quick healing spell.

 The rest of the barn is quickly checked, and it becomes evident that these two zombies were indeed Rowan's parents.
-The boy is distraught, so Veria stays to offer comfort while the rest of the group perform a more thorough search of the building.
+The boy is distraught, so Veria stays to offer comfort while the rest of the group performs a more thorough search of the building.
 They find a chest containing gold and personal effects, which are conveyed to Rowan, and Barent senses a magic aura in the loft.
-The group finds a ritual circle, which Henri determines is drawn for Animate Dead, though it is a poor job, as if the caster was a total novice.
+The group finds a ritual circle, which Henri determines is drawn for Animate Dead, though it is crude, as if the caster was a total novice.
 Tenoch and Henri destroy the circle, and they speculate that Rowan's sister most likely had something to do with this.
 As the group leaves the barn, Barent discreetly relays what they found to Veria, who agrees with their suspicion of Rowan's sister.
 Zelvar leans on his survival training in an attempt to track her, and comes to the conclusion that she likely went south.
 Rowan says that they were told never to go there, as the woods in that direction are dangerous.

 After following a path for some time, the party stops and makes camp, hoping that they are far from whatever lurking danger Rowan's parents had warned him about.
-They tie up their gobling prisoner for the night.
+They tie up their goblin prisoner for the night.

 ### The next day